Elwinmage/ha-reefbeat-component/README.md

 > [!TIP]
 > The list of future implementations can be found [here](https://github.com/Elwinmage/ha-reefbeat-component/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement)<br />
 > The list of bugs can be found [here](https://github.com/Elwinmage/ha-reefbeat-component/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug)<br />
-> You want to help with translation, follow this [guide](https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/TRANSLATION.md)

 ***If you need other sensors or actuators let me know [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions).***